timkuijsten/mongo-test-db/README.md

 # mongo-test-db

-mongo-test-db is a small utility to load database connections and fixtures suitable for testing.
+Small utility to load database connections and fixtures suitable for testing.

 # Usage
 ### Simplest use case without fixtures